grizzlysmit/Gzz-Text-Utils/README.md

 Introduction
 ------------

-A Raku module to provide text formatting services to Raku programs.
+A Raku module to provide text formating services to Raku progarms.

+Including a sprintf frontend Sprintf that copes better with Ansi highlighted text and implements %U and does octal as 0o123 or 0O123 if you choose %O as I hate ambuguity like 0123 is it an int with leading zeros or an octal number. also there is %n for a new line helpful when you want to use single quotes to stop the **num`$`** specs needing back slashes.

 ### Motivations